Asset Protection During a Lawsuit

 How do you employ asset protection during a lawsuit?
 The answer is that you must make it more expensive for the plaintiff to sue you than the benefits they seek.
 One of the most effective ways to do this after you are sued is to use an offshore asset protection plan.
 The following discusses reasons why.

 Mounting a legal case in these offshore havens can be an incredibly expensive undertaking.
 Belize demands a bond deposit of BZ $50,000 (roughly US $25,000) or 50 percent of the amount claimed, whichever is greater.
-A case against a Nevis trust requires an EC $270,000 bond, or US $100,000!
+A case against a Nevis trust required an EC $270,000 bond, or US $100,000 by a 2015 amendment.
+As of 2018, the Nevis courts can set the bond for any amount.
+This means that they can set the bond even higher!
+Conversely, they may on some occasions choose to set the bond lower.
 Other jurisdictions (admittedly, not all) have similar bond requirements.
 A creditor will need not only determination to pursue a case in these offshore jurisdictions, but deep pockets as well.

 In addition to a cash bond, a creditor is also usually required to retain a local attorney.
 Throughout America many lawyers are willing to work on a contingency basis.
 In most foreign jurisdictions, however, clients must pay their legal costs up front.
 In addition, if a creditor loses their case in the foreign jurisdiction, they feel an extra sting.
 He or she is also typically required to shoulder (partly or entirely) the winning party’s legal costs.